 My first choice for a free writing checker for style and analysis would be ProWritingAid.

-The free version using a Chrome extension offers a lot more than the Hemingway editor, including a robust spelling and grammar checker.
+The free version using a Chrome extension offers you a lot more than the Hemingway editor.
+It includes a much better spelling and grammar checker.

 If you are an author or writer of long-form articles, ProWritingAid is feature rich and one of the best tools around to improve your writing style and accuracy.

-For many more advanced features, the modestly priced premium version is an excellent tool for serious writers.
+There are many more advanced features with the modestly priced premium version, which is an excellent tool for serious writers.

 You can read our full review of ProWritingAid that gives you much more in-depth information.

 Grammarly is by far the most popular online grammar checker.
 For a good reason too.
 It works like a charm.

 It is best suited to writers who are working online such as bloggers and article writers.
 Because it works in a browser extension, it works seamlessly with blogging platform editors like WordPress.

 As I am writing this article, Grammarly is running and helping me make corrections as I write.
 The little red and yellow Grammarly icons in the bottom right corner of my editor screen feel like they are part of WordPress.